SikuliX/SikuliX-Docs/src/main/resources/docs/source/finder.rst

 .. py:class:: Finder

+.. versionadded:: 1.1.0
+The behavior is changed compared to previos versions, to be consistent with Region.find()/findAll().

 A Finder object implements an iterator of matches and allows to search for a visual object in an image file that you provide (e.g. a screenshot taken and saved in a file before).
 After setting up the finder object and doing a find operation, you can